a1812047/hello-world/README.md

 writing a bit about myself.

-did hospitrality for seven years and now studying the works of technology.
+did hospitality for seven years and now studying the works of technology.

 My name is Vishal Agarwal.